At Winspire News, we field questions from fundraising professionals and volunteers daily.

 And while we all love our gift baskets, a great question to ask is, “Would I rather take the donor who bid $300 on a gift basket out to lunch next week, or the donor who spent $3,000 on a travel package?”

 These items not only attract high net-worth individuals, they breathe new life into an annual auction losing steam.
-If you've offered the same home goods, signed memorabilia and gift certificates in your live auction each year, imagine the kind of reception a trip to the Masters' golf tournament would drum up!
-(Yep, we've got the Masters—it's one of our flagship packages and a trip of a lifetime for any winning bidder.)
+If you've offered the same home goods, signed memorabilia and gift certificates in your live auction each year, imagine the kind of reception, say, a weeklong stay at a private villa in Fiji would drum up!

 Your turn: Have you had a similar experience with stagnating revenue?
 Were you able to turn it around, and if so, what worked?
 Let us know in the comments below.